zack-klein/jana/README.md

 # Jabba

-Jabba is a tool for secret management for lazy people - it's an easy way to use secrets across (several of) the cloud(s).
+Jabba is a tool for secret management for lazy people - it's an easy way to CRUD secrets across (several of) the cloud(s).

 # Installation